hasanscse/hasanscse/README.md

 #### Software Engineer
 ![Software Engineer](https://media-exp1.licdn.com/dms/image/C5116AQE3mlMTqCEDoQ/profile-displaybackgroundimage-shrink_200_800/0/1567334393835?e=1643241600&v=beta&t=4zqNXWYLFtzHyQUUBAUfWXz57Xki7ze8KaLgnIlLJsM)

-I am seeking a position as a software developer where I can work in a challenging environment and gain experience in working as part of a team to research and develop new software products.
+I am seeking a position as a Software Engineer where I can work in a challenging environment and gain experience in working as part of a team to research and develop new software products.

 Skills: ASP.NET CORE MVC/ ASP.NET MVC/ C#/ JavaScript/ jQuary/ Bootstrap/ HTML/ CSS